 However, not all scuba divers will get there if their budget doesn’t allow for a liveaboard.
-Depending on your scuba diving level and your budget, here are the main diving areas in the Galapagos Islands and what you can expect in each.
+Depending on your scuba diving level and your budget, you might choose to stay on the main islands.
+Here are the main diving areas in the Galapagos Islands, the first marine protected area to become a UNESCO world heritage site, and what you can expect in each.

 Scuba diving in Darwin & Wolf (liveaboard only)